2i2c-org/team-compass/operations/meetings.md

 - **Take notes and make them accessible**.
   Meetings must have written notes that are accessible to others on the team.
   These must be made available to the team reasonably soon after the meeting.

-- **Meeting agendas must be available at least one working day ahead**.
+- **Meeting agendas must be available at least 36 hours (not counting weekends) ahead**.
-  Agendas should provide an idea for the topics of discussion and any major questions to resolve.
+  Agendas should:
+  1. List any specific **decisions** people want to make progress on during the meeting.
+  2. Provide ideas for topics of possible discussion.

+  Agendas should be concrete enough that people who can not be synchronously present can make comments on it, as well as make choices on wether they would like to attend or not.

-  If a meeting does not have an agenda at least one working day in advance, then team members may assume it is cancelled.
+  If a meeting does not have an agenda 36 hours (not counting weekends) in advance, then team members may assume it is cancelled and rescheduled.

 - **Focus time on resolving uncertainty and making decisions**.
   Avoid the tendency to use meetings for updates - we should use asynchronous team processes (discussion in issues, Geekbot standups, etc) for sharing what we are up to day-to-day.